dosemu2/dosemu2/doc/README.txt

    An easy way to access files on a CDROM is to mount it in Linux and use Lredir to refer to it.
-However, any low-level access, often used by games is impossible that way.
+However, any low-level access, often used by games is impossible that way, unless you use the C option.
 For that you need to load some drivers in DOS.
 CDROM image files (ISOs) can be used in a similar fashion.

    The driver consists of a server on the Linux side (src/dosext/drivers/cdrom.c, accessed via int 0xe6 handle 0x40) and a